UO-CIS211/UO-CIS211.github.io/chapters/06_1_Bits.md

 ## Treating bits as booleans

-Although we're used to using the binary values for ordinary arithmetic (addition, subtraction, multiplication, etc), we can also treat the individual binary digits as boolean values: 1 for True, 0 for False.
+Although we're used to using the binary values for ordinary arithmetic (addition, subtraction, multiplication, etc.), we can also treat the individual binary digits as boolean values: 1 for True, 0 for False.
 The  boolean operations on the bits act exactly like their counterparts for truth values: